2011 Six Nations Championship: Media coverage

 In the United Kingdom, BBC channels televised the matches live.
 The matches were also televised by France 2 in France, RTÉ Two in Ireland, Sky Sport in Italy and ESPN in Australia and New Zealand.

 In Wales, Welsh language channel S4C televised Wales matches live.

-In the United States and the Caribbean, Premium Sports televised the matches live while in the United States, BBC America televised some matches.
+In the United States and the Caribbean, Premium Sports televised the matches live while BBC America also televised some matches in the United States.